 Sets of Repetitions

 You can do this with any exercise.
-The object is to slowly build up to a goal, then build back down to the beginning of the workout.
-For instance, Pull-ups, Push-ups, Push-ups and dips can be alternated as in the above workouts, but this time choose a number to be your goal and build up to that number.
+The object is to build up slowly to a goal, then build back down to the beginning of the workout.
+For instance, pull-ups, push-ups, push-ups and dips can be alternated as in the above workouts, but this time choose a number to be your goal and build up to that number.
 Each number counts as a set.
 Work your way up and down the pyramid.

-For example, say your goal is "5".
+For example, say your goal is "five."

-# of Repetitions:
+# of repetitions:

 Swimming Workouts II: (4-5 days/week)

-*Note: At first, to reduce initial stress on your foot muscles when starting with fins, alternate swimming 1000 meters with fins and 1000 meters without them.
+*Note: At first, to reduce initial stress on your foot muscles when starting with fins, alternate swimming 1,000 meters with fins and 1,000 meters without them.
 Your goal should be to swim 50 meters in 45 seconds or less.

 A good way to start stretching is to start at the top and go to the bottom.
 Stretch to tightness, not to pain; hold for 10-15 seconds.
-DO NOT BOUNCE.
+Do not bounce.
 Stretch every muscle in your body from the neck to the calves, concentrating on your thighs, hamstrings, chest, back and shoulders.

-The majority of carbohydrates should come from complex carbohydrate foods that include bread, crackers, cereal, beans, peas, starchy vegetables, and other whole grain or enriched grain products.
-Fruits are also loaded with carbohydrates.
+The majority of carbohydrates should come from complex carbohydrate foods that include bread, crackers, cereal, beans, peas, starchy vegetables and other whole grain or enriched grain products.
+Fruits also are loaded with carbohydrates.
 During training, more than four servings of these food groups should be consumed daily.

 Training Table Concept

 You want to reduce cholesterol intake, found in animal fats and even fish.
-You need at least 3500-4000 calories per day.
+You need at least 3,500-4,000 calories per day.

 In Service Candidates Requirements and Procedures for BUD/S Training Application:

-1. Put in a "Special Request Chit" through your chain of command requesting BUD/S training.
+1. Put in a "special request chit" through your chain of command requesting BUD/S training.

-2. Submit a "Personal Action Request" (Form 1306/7) to SPECWAR/Diver assignment.
+2. Submit a "personal action request" (Form 1306/7) to SPECWAR/diver assignment.

-Submit the Following With Your Request:
+Submit the Following with Your Request:

 1. Pass a diving physical exam

-2. Eye sight cannot be worse than 20/40 in one eye and 20/70 in the other eye and must be correctable to 20/20 with no color blindness
+2. Eyesight cannot be worse than 20/40 in one eye and 20/70 in the other eye and must be correctable to 20/20 with no color blindness

 3. Minimum ASVAB score: VE AR = 104, MC = 50

 4. Must be 28 years old or less